wavius/Scoped/README.md

 # Scoped

-Scoped is a C++ software oscilloscope with an FPGA frontend.
+Scoped is a C++ software oscilloscope with a field-programmable gate array (FPGA) frontend.

 <br>
 <div align="left">